 Sign up to enjoy 15% off your first purchase from Baileys online.
 Plus, get our monthly WA gardening tips, latest news and promotions straight to your inbox.

-With Christmas getting closer, now is a good time to enhance the appearance of your garden by applying Baileys Moisture Mulch.
-This does a lot more than make the garden look great, it also helps to cool soil as well as the garden, reduces evaporation, increases soil water retention, suppresses weed germination, allows rain infiltration and adds organic matter to existing garden areas.
-“Bare soil is dead soil” is one of Mother Nature's guiding principles.
+Applying Baileys Moisture Mulch does a lot more than make the garden look great, it also helps to cool soil as well as the garden, reduces evaporation, increases soil water retention, suppresses weed germination, allows rain infiltration and adds organic matter to existing garden areas.
+'Bare soil is dead soil' is one of Mother Nature's guiding principles.
 Our scorching summer sun can burn the vital soil carbon from uncovered topsoil, further reducing its fertility.
 Mulch cools the soil which benefits plants and soil living organisms.

 This shows the mix is formulated to conform to a highly detailed published standard.
 The mulch is batch tested to ensure freedom from pathogens, both human and plant types, weed seeds or even parts of plants that can set up any weed infestation, contamination from heavy metal concentrations, rubbish contamination as well as excessive salt which can have a serious effect on plant growth.
 The testing also makes sure the mulch contains optimal sized particle, not to fine to obstruct infiltration or too large to retain soil moisture.

 Mulches that comply must be wettable; this ensures that applying these materials won't make worse, any tendencies within your soil to repel moisture.
 In all, there are a minimum 13 tests that need to be passed in order for the mulch to qualify to wear the Australian Standard ticks on the bag.